aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 - **The Shift to IoT:** The 2016 Mirai botnet harnessed millions of default-credential IoT devices to launch massive DDoS attacks against KrebsOnSecurity (600+ Gbps) and DynDNS (knocking out major platforms like Netflix, Twitter, and Amazon).

 - **Legal Repercussions:** In January 2017, the FTC sued router/camera manufacturer **D-Link**, alleging failures to patch software, hardcoded credentials, and compromised private code-signing keys.
-The 2019 settlement set a legal precedent: hardware/software vendors face regulatory liability and required security oversight for failing to follow reasonable security-by-design standards.
+The 2019 settlement set a legal precedent: hardware/software vendors face regulatory liability and required security oversight for failing to follow reasonable security-by-design standards.\

+### Insider threats

+Are you an insider threat?
+No?
+Really?
+Don't worry, you can tell me.
+I can keep a secret.

+*Ahem* - sorry, where were we?
+Oh yeah, there are three types of insider threats:

+- **malicious insider**: someone who uses their privileged access to harm a system or steal info from it.
+- **negligent insider**: someone who uses their privileged access carelessly, accidentally stealing funds or causing a system to go down
+- **compromised insider**: a person with privileged access whose system was hijacked and now the malicious attacker is using that privileged access to wreak havoc on a system.

+> [!NOTE]
+> Research shows that most insider threat actions are unintentional, like clicking phishing links, wrong online storage settings, or using weak passwords.

 ### Protection against hackers
 ![](https://i.imgur.com/9kAxHKk.jpeg)